-- 26.20.KE submitted that these arise due to KE's financial management decisions and performance to which the consumer shall not be exposed, therefore, these are requested to be excluded from tariff workings. - 26.21.
-Regarding assets written off, the Authority finds KE's request reasonable and has decided that the decision to write off assets shall be KE's own commercial decisions, for which consumers should not be impacted.
+20.19.KE submitted that these arise due to KE's financial management decisions and performance to which the consumer shall not be exposed, therefore, these are requested to be excluded from tariff workings.

+20.20.
+Regarding assets written off, the Authority considers request of KE reasonable and has decided that assets written off would be KE's own commercial decisions, for which consumers should not be impacted.
 Accordingly, any scrap sale proceeds from such written-off assets shall not be included as part of other income to the extent of value written off on historical cost basis.
 However, if the amount of scrap sales exceeds the value written off on historical cost basis, the excess amount shall be included as part of other income.
 Similarly, for liabilities written-back, for which KE has already been allowed cost in the tariff, the same shall be included as part of other income.